DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/searching.md

 .embedded-demo({ "path": "grid-searching/controlled-mode", "showThemeSelector": true })

+## Visible Columns Searching

+By default, search finds all matching values in each column.
+It also working if you're using `TableColumnVisibility` plugin and you can find cell even it is invisible.
+You can prevent searching of invisible column using the `IntegratedFiltering` plugin’s `columnExtensions` property.

+.embedded-demo({ "path": "grid-searching/visible-columns-searching", "showThemeSelector": true })

 ## Remote Searching

 You can perform searching remotely by handling search value changes, generating a request, and sending it to the server.